oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 - You have completed Lab 1: Initialize Environment

 ## Task 1: Generate an AWR snapshot
-You must start the UPGR database and create the first AWR snapshot.

 1. Use the yellow terminal.
 Set the environment to the *UPGR* database and connect.